zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/ingress.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">List&lt;string&gt;</a></span>
     </dt>
-    <dd>{{% md %}}Hosts are a list of hosts included in the TLS certificate.
+    <dd>Hosts are a list of hosts included in the TLS certificate.
 The values in this list must match the name/s used in the tlsSecret.
-Defaults to the wildcard host setting for the loadbalancer controller fulfilling this Ingress, if left unspecified.{{% /md %}}</dd>
+Defaults to the wildcard host setting for the loadbalancer controller fulfilling this Ingress, if left unspecified.</dd>

     <dt class="property-optional"
             title="Optional">